joshuabragge/Take-My-Cup/README.md

 # Take-My-Cup
-A harmless prank which might open a link to giphy every hour on your victim's computer
+A harmless program which may or may not open a link to giphy every hour on your victim's computer.
+Named after the event in which the program's creation was inspired by.

-##What is does:
+## What is does:
 Schedules a task to run every hour that opens up a url in the random.txt file

-##Features:
+## Features:
 - changing which links open
 - adjusting the propability of a link opening every hour with the threshold
 - added youtube links will unmute and max out volumne